Language Processing Disorder: Treatment (3/3)

 - Language Processing Assessment.
-The SLT will be likely to begin formal testing by specifically focussing on language processing skills, such as the child’s ability to form associations between items in a common group (such as shoes and socks), their ability to categorise items and to identify similarities or differences.
+The SLT will be likely to begin formal testing by specifically focussing on language processing skills, such as the child’s ability to form associations between items in a common group (such as shoes and socks), their ability to categorise items, and to identify similarities and differences.

 - Supplementary Assessments.
 Language Processing Disorder affects several other areas of receptive and expressive communication, which the SLT would need to assess to gain a complete understanding of a client’s unique communication profile.
 The affected areas of communication include:

 - Expressive vocabulary, especially word retrieval and labelling accuracy.